-- purchased, obtained, maintained, or otherwise supported by funds from USAC under this Contract. - 5.
-"SR Controls" is defined as the Supply Chain Risk Management controls set forth in NIST Special Publication 800-53, Revision 5. ["NIST" is defined in the USAC Standard Terms and Conditions Privacy and Security Addendum.] - B. Prohibition.
+- 3. "Covered List" is a list of covered communications equipment and services that pose an unacceptable risk to the national security of the United States.
+The FCC may update the list at any time.
+The list can be found at fcc.gov/supplychain/coveredlist. - 4.
+"Reasonable Inquiry" is defined as an inquiry designed to uncover information about the identity of the producer or provider of equipment and services that has been purchased, obtained, maintained, or otherwise supported by funds from USAC under this Contract. - B. Prohibition.
 Contractor will ensure that no funds from USAC or other federal subsidies under this Contract will be used to purchase, obtain, maintain, or otherwise support any equipment or services produced or provided by a Covered Company.
-Contractor must also ensure that no funds administered by USAC, or the FCC under this Contract will be used to purchase, obtain, maintain, or otherwise support Covered Equipment or Services placed on the Covered List.
+Contractor must also ensure that no funds administered by USAC or the FCC under this Contract will be used to purchase, obtain, maintain, or otherwise support Covered Equipment or Services placed on the Covered List.
 These prohibitions extend to any subcontractors that provides Services under the Contract.
 Contractor is responsible for notifying any subcontractors it engages under this Contract of this prohibition. - C. Monitoring.
 Contractor must actively monitor what entities have been finally designated by the FCC as a Covered Company and what equipment and services the FCC defines as Covered Equipment or Services and places on the Covered List.
-Contractor must actively monitor to ensure that no funds from USAC or other federal subsidies are used to purchase, obtain, maintain, or otherwise support any equipment or services produced or provided by a Covered Company from Contractor or any subcontractor it engages under the Contract.
-Contractor must also ensure that no funds administered by USAC, or other federal subsidies are used to purchase, obtain, maintain, or otherwise support any Covered Equipment or Services that the FCC has placed on the Covered List from Contractor or any subcontractor it engages under the Contract.
+Contractor must actively monitor to ensure that no funds from USAC or other federal subsidies are used to purchase, obtain, maintain, or otherwise support any equipment or services produced or provided by a Covered Company from Contactor or any subcontractor it engages under the Contract.
+Contractor must also ensure that no funds administered by USAC or other federal subsidies are used to purchase, obtain, maintain, or otherwise support any Covered Equipment or Services that the FCC has placed on the Covered List from Contractor or any subcontractor it engages under the Contract.
 If Contractor finds that they have violated any or all of these prohibitions, then Contractor shall immediately notify USAC.
 In Contractor's notification to USAC, Contractor shall provide the same information required for non-compliance in Section 36.D of these USAC Standard Terms and Conditions.
-Any such notification must have audit ready supporting evidence. - D. Annual Certification.
-Contractor will conduct a Reasonable Inquiry and provide a certification to USAC in writing upon execution of this Contract and no later than December 31 of each calendar year that the Contract is in effect.
-If Contractor, and all applicable subcontractors, are in compliance with Section 36.B. of these USAC Standard Terms and Conditions, Contractor shall state in the annual certification that no funds from USAC have been used to purchase, obtain, maintain, or otherwise support any equipment or services produced or provided by a Covered Company or Covered Equipment or Services on the Covered List.
-If Contractor, or any applicable subcontractor, is not in compliance with Section 36.B. of these USAC Standard Terms and Conditions, Contractor shall inform USAC and provide the following information in the certification: - (i) If for equipment produced or provided by a Covered Company or equipment on the Covered List:
+Any such notification must have audit ready supporting evidence. - D. Annual Inquiry & Certifications.
+Contractor will conduct a Reasonable Inquiry upon execution of this Contract and no later than December 31 of each calendar year that the Contract is in effect.
+If Contractor, or any applicable subcontractor, is not in compliance with Section 36.B. of these USAC Standard Terms and Conditions, Contractor shall inform USAC and provide the following information in the certification: - (i) If for equipment produced or provided by a Covered Company or equipment on the Covered List: - a.
+The Covered Company that produced the equipment (include entity name, unique entity identifier, CAGE code, and whether the Covered Company was the original equipment manufacturer ("OEM") or a distributor, if known);